Cycling in Toronto: Education

-Public bike sharing
+Bike Share Toronto

-Toronto's bike share system - Bike Share Toronto - launched on May 3, 2011, as part of the Montreal-based Public Bike System Company's (PBSC) BIXI brand of bike shares.
+Toronto's bike share system—Bike Share Toronto—launched on May 3, 2011, as part of the Montreal-based Public Bike System Company's (PBSC) BIXI brand of bike shares.
 In 2014, the system was taken over by the Toronto Parking Authority following PBSC's financial difficulties, and was rebranded as Bike Share Toronto.
-Expansion of the system took place in the late 2010s, increasing the system to a total of 6850 bicycles and 625 stations.
-The system covers over 200 km2 of the city, with bike stations are located in an area bounded by Finch Avenue in the north, Rouge Park in the east, Lake Ontario to the south, and to Long Branch to the west.
+The system covers over 200 km2 of the city, with bike stations available within an area bounded by Finch Avenue in the north, Rouge Park in the east, Lake Ontario to the south, and to Long Branch to the west.
 Users can purchase yearly or monthly memberships and can then rent the bikes from any of the stations.
 Additional charges are incurred after the first half hour.
+Expansion of the system took place in the late 2010s, increasing the system to a total of 6850 bicycles and 625 stations.
+By 2023, the system had 756 stations and 8,970 bicycles (including 1,815 e-bikes) and served 5.7 million rides.

 The system is the second bike sharing system in Toronto.
 The first was the Community Bicycle Network's popular BikeShare program which ran from 2001 to 2006 with approximately 150 bikes and 15 stations.
 It closed due to a lack of long-term grant funds and lack of alternative funding sources to cover all the costs, such as advertising revenues or membership fees.